The General Structure of Optimal Investment and Consumption with Small Transaction Costs: Constant Relative Risk Tolerance

 \subsection{Welfare}

-To conveniently express the certainty equivalent loss \eqref{eq:celoss} due to small transaction costs in terms of relative quantities, denote by $\widehat{P}$ the measure with density process $\E(\int_0^\cdot \pi_s dY_s)_t$ relative to the marginal pricing measure $Q$.\footnote{Note that, in the absence of consumption, $\E(\int_0^\cdot \pi_s dY_s)_t$ is just the optimal frictionless wealth process starting from unit initial capital.} Then, the leading-order certainty equivalent loss due to small transaction costs can be described as follows:
+To conveniently express the certainty equivalent loss \eqref{eq:celoss} due to small transaction costs in terms of relative quantities, denote by $\widehat{P}$ the measure with density process $\E(\int_0^\cdot \pi_s dY_s)_t$ relative to the marginal pricing measure $Q$.\footnote{In the absence of consumption, $\E(\int_0^\cdot \pi_s dY_s)_t$ is the optimal frictionless wealth process starting from unit capital.} Then, the leading-order certainty equivalent loss due to small transaction costs can be described as follows:

 Hence, the above $\widehat{P}$-expectation is the fraction of initial capital the investor would be willing to give up to trade the risky asset without transaction costs.
 This is the scale-invariant measure for the effect of transaction costs computed numerically by Balduzzi and Lynch \cite{balduzzi.lynch.99}. \begin{enumerate} \item Without intermediate consumption ($c_t=0$), the above formula for the certainty equivalent loss can also be interpreted in term of \emph{equivalent safe rates} as in \cite{gerhold.al.11}.
 To wit, let $\rho_T, \rho^\varepsilon_T$ be fictitious safe rates, for which a full safe investment yields the same utility as trading optimally in the original market without and with transaction costs, respectively: